krzysieqq/gitlab-cicd/README.md

         command: python manage.py runserver 0.0.0.0:8000
         volumes:
           - .:/code
+        ports:
+          - "8000:8000"
     ```
     This file overrides `web` service by adding custom command `runserver` and mounting
     current directory to `/code` location inside container.
 Thanks to this operation, you will
     be able to work with the code inside the container that will be reloaded automatically.
+We also
+    map `8000` port from container to host.
 3. Edit a `requirements.txt` in your project directory and add following packages.
    ```python
     # Install Python WSGI HTTP Server for UNIX